 These are the key reasons that Elder Scrolls Online is worth playing today:

 It Is a Beauty to Behold

 Elder Scrolls Online is still a good-looking game, even all these years after release.
 Rather than relying on photo-realistic visuals which wouldn’t have aged well, ESO instead adopted a slightly fantastical aesthetic while keeping it mature, making it a joy to look at while playing even today.

 The beauty of the ESO is complimented by the stellar soundtrack that serves to capture and amplify the atmosphere on offer to players.

 Side-tidbit here.
 Even though playing ESO on a non-gaming PC doesn’t do the game’s visuals justice, it can still be run on some surprisingly low minimums.
 I found myself without a GPU for a while a few years ago, and I was still able to run the game on the Intel 4000HD that I was left with.
 It wasn’t great and I believe the graphics setting would be called ‘potato quality, but it ran…just.

 The user interface is thankfully minimalistic, which in my opinion allows a cleaner and more pleasing viewing experience.
 With add-ons though, this can be changed to the player’s preference.

-Is ESO worth playing in 2021 for the graphics?
+Is ESO worth playing for the graphics?
 That depends on what you look for in games from a visual perspective, but the graphics have certainly aged well

 For the Loot